Táin Bó Cúailnge: Synopsis

 Medb brings Donn Cuailnge back to Connacht, where the bull fights Finnbhennach, kills him, but is mortally wounded, and wanders around Ireland dropping pieces of Finnbhennach off his horns and thus creating placenames before finally returning home to die of exhaustion.

 Text

 Oral tradition

-Like the Icelandic sagas, the Táin is believed to have its origin in oral storytelling and to have only been written down during the Middle Ages.
+The Táin is believed to have its origin in oral storytelling and to have only been written down during the Middle Ages.